BUREAU OF ENVIRONMENTAL HEALTH

 - Catering Standard Operating Procedure

-- Permitted Caterers in City of Long Beach
+- Permitted Caterers in the City of Long Beach

 Breweries, wineries, commercial buildings, or other locations that meet specific requirements to support a catering operation may be eligible for a Host Facility permit.
 A catering operation at a host facility provides food directly to individual consumers for a limited period of time, up to four hours, in any 12-hour period.
 Caterers must have a valid health permit and all food shall be prepared at their approved catering kitchen.
 No food or equipment can be stored at a Host Facility.